tazzben/Adjusted-WW/README.md

-# "Adjusting for Guessing and Applying a Statistical Test to the Disaggregation of Value-added Learning Scores" Work Repository
+# "Adjusting for Guessing and Applying a Statistical Test to the Disaggregation of Value-added Learning Scores" and "On Guessing: An Alternative Adjusted Positive Learning Estimator and Comparing Probability Misspecification with Monte Carlo Simulation" Work Repository

-This repository contains the work and simulations software referenced in [Smith and Wagner (2018)](https://bensresearch.com/smithwagner).
-This paper adjusts the learning disaggregation suggested by [Walstad and Wagner (2016)](http://dx.doi.org/10.1080/00220485.2016.1146104) for student guessing on multiple choice exams.
+This repository contains the work and simulations software referenced in [Smith and Wagner (2018)](https://bensresearch.com/smithwagner) and [Smith and White (2019)](https://bensresearch.com/smithwhite).
+Smith and Wagner (2018) adjusts the learning disaggregation suggested by [Walstad and Wagner (2016)](http://dx.doi.org/10.1080/00220485.2016.1146104) for student guessing on multiple choice exams.
+Smith and White (2019) adds a gain estimator, probability misspecification test, and simulations comparing the accuracy of probability specification alternatives available to practitioners and researchers.

 ## Work